BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

 ==========================
 <b>But... what was accomplished?</b>

-We went from needing to merge A and B with needing to merge an A block with <i>some number</i> of B values.
+We went from needing to merge A and B to needing to merge an A block with <i>some number</i> of B values.
 Isn't that the same thing?

 Not necessarily.
 Let's allow ourselves to temporarily modify the array so that the first A block actually contains the first unique values within A. So, for example: